YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A good second opinion should leave you clearer, even when the answer is not what you hoped for.
 Clarity is not always permission to operate.
 Sometimes clarity is the reason to delay.

-Which details should you bring to a second opinion?
+Details to bring to a second opinion

 Bring clear photos in consistent lighting, the first clinic’s proposed graft number, the planned areas, any hairline drawing, medication history, age, family hair loss pattern, previous transplant history, and your main concern.
 If you have an AI hair transplant simulation, bring it too, but label it as a preference reference rather than a graft number plan.
 Donor photos with short hair are especially helpful.